kdheepak/blog/content/36-unicode-cheat-sheet.md

    For example, my name in Devangari and Tamil can be written as 3 graphemes, but it consists of 4 and 5 code points respectively in these languages:

    - DEVANGARI: दीपक
-       - 'द' U+0926 DEVANAGARI LETTER DA
+       - ' द ' U+0926 DEVANAGARI LETTER DA
-       - 'ी' U+0940 DEVANAGARI VOWEL SIGN II
+       - ' ी ' U+0940 DEVANAGARI VOWEL SIGN II
-       - 'प' U+092A DEVANAGARI LETTER PA
+       - ' प ' U+092A DEVANAGARI LETTER PA
-       - 'क' U+0915 Dec:2325 DEVANAGARI LETTER KA
+       - ' क ' U+0915 Dec:2325 DEVANAGARI LETTER KA
    - TAMIL: தீபக்
-       - 'த' U+0BA4 TAMIL LETTER TA
+       - ' த ' U+0BA4 TAMIL LETTER TA
-       - 'ீ' U+0BC0 TAMIL VOWEL SIGN II
+       - '  ீ ' U+0BC0 TAMIL VOWEL SIGN II
-       - 'ப' U+0BAA TAMIL LETTER PA
+       - ' ப ' U+0BAA TAMIL LETTER PA
-       - 'க' U+0B95 TAMIL LETTER KA
+       - ' க ' U+0B95 TAMIL LETTER KA
-       - '்' U+0BCD TAMIL SIGN VIRAMA
+       - '  ் ' U+0BCD TAMIL SIGN VIRAMA

    Additionally, multiple "ideas" may be defined as a single code point.
    For example, the following grapheme